Student-centered and learner-driven.

 Graduate Certificate in Restorative Practices

 This program will help you establish a firm understanding of how restorative practices works to distinguish yourself as a practitioner in your setting.
+This option is ideal for professionals who already have an advanced degree or who are still deciding to pursue a Master of Science.

 - Two required courses and two electives.